Facebook Messenger Scams Are on the Rise—Here’s How to Protect Yourself

 To avoid getting hacked (and used by a cybercriminal in an imposter scam), Wilson recommends updating your social media passwords regularly and always use two-factor authentication.
 (Make sure you avoid these common password mistakes.)
 She also notes that with Facebook use increasing among seniors, it would be a good deed to speak to older family members about Messenger scams and how to avoid them.

-Now that you’re familiar with these common Facebook Messenger scams, find out the cybersecurity secrets hackers don’t want you to know.
+Now that you’re familiar with these common Facebook Messenger scams, find out why you need to stop commenting on viral Facebook memes.